Events and Contact

 Libraries, Panels, and other public events

-I’m keen to do more events with libraries, book clubs, festivals and, frankly, anyone else who will have me, whether they’re focused on my YA books, my forthcoming adult novels, or my academic research.
+I’m keen to do more events with libraries, book clubs, festivals and, frankly, anyone else who will have me, whether they’re focused on my YA books, my adult novels, or my academic research.
 If your book club wants to talk to me: get in touch!
 If you’re looking for a panel chair: also get in touch!

 The same basic principles regarding topics, locations, and rates apply as above.